My dad, Boris Miller died Tuesday evening, October 17th.

 All who have known him, especially the last few years, called him ‘The Miracle Man’.
 At 87 years of age, he finally lost his long fight with muscular dystrophy.
 He battled it as courageously as anyone ever has, and beat it for far more years than most people who have had this affliction.
 How did he manage to do this?

 From conversations with him, family members, friends, and personal observations I believe it was a number of things.
 First, he had an extraordinary will to live.
 Many people with less challenges, have given up living.
 He never did.
-He never talked about MD, the disease that had him first in leg braces, then adding a
+He never talked about MD, the disease that had him first in leg braces, then adding a cane, a walker, and eventually confining him to a wheelchair.

 I believe he took the cards life dealt him, realized he couldn’t throw them back, and made the best of that hand.
 And, despite the MD cards, he still held a Royal Flush - and won!
 I never heard him complain about his disability.
 He accepted the fight, did what he felt he had to do to continue life, and went forward.
 ‘No big deal’, he would say about it.
 He also observed that many others had drawn far worse fates, and his battle could have been more challenging.
 I believe it was this perspective on life that served him so well for so long.